With over 75 million visitors a year on average, Orlando, Florida is a world class destination and pretty hopping every month of the year.

 Did you know that you can get great deals on renting DVC points in late January, as there is less demand for them?
 Read more on how to rent DVC points to save money at Disney World with this guide.

-Best Time to Visit Orlando Weather Wise
+Best Time to Visit Orlando for Good Weather

 There are a few considerations to take into account when thinking about the best time to travel to Orlando based on the weather.